-A.3.3 Obtaining files by users without mil access, PKI certificate, or CAC. hose seeking to obtain DSS files who do not have mil web access, a PKI certificate, or a CAC should contact their government Program Management Office (PMO) or see A.3.4 to obtain information.
+A.3.3 Obtaining files by users without .mil access, PKI certificate, or CAC.
+Those seeking to obtain DSS files who do not have .mil web access, a PKI certificate, or a CAC should contact their Government program management office or see A.3.4 to obtain information.

 A.3.4 TMSS Helpdesk assistance.
-Address any requests or questions relating to the DSS by E-mail to SGMLSUPPORT@us.af.mil (organizational address: Wright-Patterson AFLCMC/HIAM_AF TMSS HLPDSK) or by postal mail to Air Force Technical Manual Specifications and Standards, AFMC AFLCMC/HIAM, 4170 Hebble Creek Road, Building 280, Door 15, Wright-Patterson AFB OH 45433-5653.
+Address any requests relating to the DSS by e-mail to SGMLSUPPORT@us.af.mil (organizational address: Wright-Patterson AFLCMC/HIS-TMSS Help Desk) or by postal mail to Air Force Technical Manual Specifications and Standards, AFMC/AFLCMC/HIS, 4170 Hebble Creek Road, Building 280, Door 15, Wright-Patterson AFB OH 45433-5653.